Vitamin D - What Is It and How Do We Get It?

 - Egg yolk

-There is a vegan form of D3 which is sourced from Lichen, small algae-like plants that have been exposed to UV rays.
-However, quantities of vitamin D3 that are extracted from the plants are much lower in comparison to lanolin sources, making it difficult obtain in large quantities and expensive to produce.
-This is why most vegan vitamin D supplements use D2 which is much cheaper to produce.
-At BetterYou we only use the best quality ingredients for our supplements, that's why our DLux 1000 Vegan Vitamin D and Vegan Health Oral Spray both contain the lichen source of D3 and at an affordable price.
+There is a vegan supplement form of D3 which is sourced from Lichen, small algae-like plants that have been exposed to UV rays.
+However, quantities of vitamin D3 that are extracted from the plants are much lower in comparison to lanolin sources, making it difficult to obtain in large quantities and expensive to produce.
+This is why most vegan vitamin D supplements use vitamin D2 vs D3, which is much cheaper to produce.
+At BetterYou we only use the best quality ingredients for our supplements.
+It is for that reason our D1000 Vegan Vitamin D and Vegan Health Oral Spray both contain the lichen source of D3 and at an affordable price.